ScrPzz/InstagramScraper/README.md

 - Add multiple post option for likes scraper

-- Download all the images from multi-images posts (now i'm downloading only the first one)
+- Download all the images from multi-images posts (now it's downloading only the first one)

 - User agent rotator onboarding